marijnh/Eloquent-JavaScript/16_game.md

 {{index keyboard, jumping}}

 The player can walk around with the left and right arrow keys and can jump with the up arrow.
-Jumping is a specialty of this game character.
+Jumping is this game character's specialty.
 It can reach several times its own height and can change direction in midair.
 This may not be entirely realistic, but it helps give the player the feeling of being in direct control of the on-screen ((avatar)).

 {{index "fractional number", discretization, "artificial life", "electronic life"}}